Internal audits are an essential part of ISO 27001 compliance, so it’s important that you know what you’re doing.

-Auditors need to conduct a risk-based assessment to determine the focus for the audit, as well as any areas that are explicitly out of scope.
-Information sources could include industry research, previous ISMS reports or other documents, such as the ISMS policy.
+Information sources could include industry research, previous ISMS (information security management system) reports or other documents, such as the ISMS policy.

 During the pre-audit survey, auditors should also identify and contact the main stakeholders in the ISMS to request any documentation that will be reviewed during the audit.

-The timing of important audit work must be determined to prioritise any aspects believed to represent the greatest risks to the organisation should the ISMS be found inadequate.
+You must specify the timing of important audit work so that you can prioritise aspects that you believe pose the greatest risk should the ISMS be found inadequate.

 This essential component of the audit process typically consists of: